nothepeople/drcr/README.md

 # INTRODUCTION

-This is the code for our paper titled "Efficient Routing Algorithm Design for Large DetNet".
+This is the code for our paper titled "Pulse+: DetNet Routing Under Delay-Diff Constraint".
 Our code is highly optimized, and has been adopted by our sponsor company.

 # DRCR